SBA 7(a) Acquisition Loans: Financing Business Acquisitions

 Eligibility Criteria for Purchasers

-Experience: At least two years of business experience.
+Experience: Two years of business experience.

 Application Process